It is a disorder of the cardiac rhythm (arrhythmia) caused by abnormal electrical signals in the lower chambers of the heart (ventricles).

 Immediate treatment usually involves restoring an average heart rate by administering an electrical shock to the heart by defibrillation or cardioversion.
 Still, it can also affect the administration of medications orally or intravenously.

 Defibrillation can be performed using an automated external defibrillator by a bystander who recognizes the signs of cardiac arrest or by medical professionals who use pallets in a hospital setting.

 Cardioversion is performed in a hospital setting using a cardioversion machine that monitors the heart rate before and after administering the shocks.

 An injection of an antiarrhythmic drug, such as lidocaine, can also be used to treat sustained ventricular tachycardia and restore normal heart rhythm.

 Prevention of Rapid Heart Rate Episodes

 People with sustained or non-sustained ventricular tachycardia can be treated in different ways to prevent future episodes and related complications.
 Treatments for V-tach include:

-Catheter ablation : This procedure is often used when a discrete electrical pathway is responsible for an increase in heart rate.
+Catheter ablation: This procedure is often used when a discrete electrical pathway is responsible for increased heart rate.

-Implantable cardioverter defibrillator : If you run the risk of having a life-threatening episode of ventricular tachycardia, your doctor may recommend an implantable cardioverter defibrillator (ICD).
+Implantable cardioverter-defibrillator: If you risk having a life-threatening episode of ventricular tachycardia, your Doctor may recommend an implantable cardioverter-defibrillator (ICD).

-A new type of ICD called subcutaneous implantable cardioverter defibrillator (S-DCI) is less invasive but larger than an ICD.
-Your doctor places the S-DCI under the skin on the side of the chest below the armpit.
+A new type of ICD called subcutaneous implantable cardioverter-defibrillator (S-DCI) is less invasive but more extensive than an ICD.
+Your Doctor places the S-DCI under the skin on the side of the chest below the armpit.